BenjaminSRussell/Rust-sitemap/README.md

 # Rust Sitemap Crawler

 Concurrent web crawler in Rust.
-256 concurrent workers, sharded frontier, persistent state with WAL, distributed crawling with Redis.
+Up to 512 concurrent workers with adaptive concurrency control, sharded frontier, persistent state with WAL, distributed crawling with Redis.

 Available as both a standalone CLI tool and a Python package.